 New technology in GP practices

 Patients have been able to access phone, email, and video consultations at almost all practices during the pandemic.
 Healthcare staff – both GPs and nurses – have been able to assess patients before either seeing them face to face or referring them for further treatment.
-Of these practices, 79% anticipate continuing to offer video consultation.
-90% expect to continue using emails to support patient assessments.

 We worked with a third-party provider to set up an online system for GPs to book on to the rota for our hot site and visiting service.
 The online tool (Lantum) allows GPs to search and apply for sessions online, submit invoices, and set up alerts so they can be informed of future available sessions.

 Our social prescribing team – supporting shielded patients

 Our social prescribing navigators and link workers continued to provide a referral service in addition to supporting the Covid-19 effort.

 They made more than 3,500 calls in the first three months of the pandemic, speaking to both existing patients referred to the service and shielded patients who were at high-risk and self-isolating.